sidharthponram916/cf_ai_recipe_assistant/README.md

 # Cloudflare Recipe Assistant

-An AI-powered recipe generator that suggests dishes based on the ingredients you have on hand.
+This is an AI-powered recipe generator that suggests dishes based on the ingredients you have on the table.
-Built with **Cloudflare Workers**, **Agents**, and **OpenAI GPT models**, this project demonstrates LLM integration with memory, tools, and a modern React UI.

 <img width="1470" height="799" alt="Screenshot 2025-09-25 at 6 55 09 PM" src="https://github.com/user-attachments/assets/6dae729b-16dc-47ab-b1b3-69b25c86b641" />